khalilou88/jnxplus/docs/nx-boot-maven/generators/init.md

 Possible values: `17`, `19`

 The java version for Spring Boot apps and libs.
-The same java version is used inside the Nx worspace.
+The same java version is used inside the Nx workspace.

 ### groupId (_**required**_)